vitalets/autotester/CONTRIBUTING.md

    npm run dev
    ```

-5. Open chrome and load unpacked extension from `dist/unpacked-dev`.
+5. Launch chrome and open `chrome://extensions` page
-6. Also load unpacked extension from `dist/unpacked-mirror`.
-This is copy of Autotester needed for self testing.
+6. Enable *developer mode* checkbox
+7. Load 2 unpacked extensions from `dist/unpacked-dev` and `dist/unpacked`
-7. Now you can make changes in files and reload extension to see the result
+8. Now you can make changes in files and reload extensions to see the result

-## Self testing
-As Autotester is testing tool it can test itself.
-Exactly for that there should be two instances of Autotester loaded in browser during development.
-One is from `dist/unpacked-dev` - the main runner you are working with.
-And second from `dist/unpacked-mirror` - the instance being tested.